Holidays can be a difficult time for people that have had a loss.

 Decide what you really want to do, and what can be avoided.

 When coping with grief during the holidays, it is important to remember that not everyone grieves the same way or finds comfort in the same things.
-Many families have found comfort in the following suggestions:
+Some families have found comfort in the following suggestions:

 Remember the deceased: Make a holiday donation to a charitable organization in their memory.
 Share photos and memories.
 Include your baby in conversations and celebrations.

-Do something for others: Volunteer at a soup kitchen; ask someone who is alone to share the day with your family; provide help to a family in need; volunteer in a hospital.
+Do something for others: Volunteer at a soup kitchen, ask someone who is alone to share the day with your family, provide help to a family in need, volunteer in a hospital.
 Helping others may help you feel better.